 Her work in the theatre was marked by a number of mythical performances in the greatest theatres in Europe-La Scala of Milan and Spoleto in Italy, the Comédie Française and the National Opera of Paris in France, Covent Garden and Stratford-upon-Avon in England- and collaborations with such theatrical giants as the directors Luchino Visconti, Franco Zeffirelli, Peter Hall, Peter Wood, Raymond Rouleau, Tony Richardson, the stage director and musician Gian Carlo Menotti, the choreographer Frederick Ashton, the dancer and choreographer Jean Babilée (L’homme à la peau de serpent, Sable), the prima ballerina Margot Fonteyn (Οndine),Maria Callas (La Traviata), the singer Edith Piaf (Le bel indifférent), the actors Charles Laughton (A Midsummer's Night Dream), Arletty (A Streetcar Named Desire) Ingrid Bergman (Hedda Gabbler), Audrey Hepburn (Gigi) among many others.

-Alina Panova is a multidisciplinary artist, noted stage and screen designer.
+Alina Panova is a multidisciplinary artist, stage and screen designer.
 Panova's designs have contributed to the look of film, stage and theater.
-As a stage and screen designer Alina Panova began her work in the world of opera and ballet, and subsequently established herself as a noted Hollywood costume designer and multidisciplinary artist.
-She collaborated with leading artists, directors and performers of our time.
+As a stage and screen designer Panova began her work in the world of opera and ballet, and subsequently established herself as a costume designer in Hollywood.
+She collaborated with leading artists, directors and performers of film and stage.

 Alina Panova was born in Kiev, Ukraine to a family with Russian, Polish, and Jewish roots.
 She studied at the Shevchenko State Shool of Fine Arts in Kiev, and Cooper Union School of Art in New York after her family moved to the United States.
 In New York she became a protege of the legendary Theoni Aldredge with whom she established a long-term professional collaboration.
 Panova's designs include numerous Hollywood films, as well as Broadway and West End musicals, operas and ballets.
 In the world of opera, Panova's mentor was a renowned Italian director/author/designer Beni Montresor with whom she worked with on many international productions.
 Panova's set and costumes designs have been seen in major opera houses around the world, including: Paris Opera, La Scala, the San Francisco Opera and Teatro Colon in Buenos Aires.
 Panova's long list of stage designs also include West End musicals "Chess" and "Ziegfeld" as well as Broadway productions of "Gypsy" , "Blithe Spirit" and "Nick and Nora".
 In Hollywood films her costume designs have been seen in "Addams Family Values" (Academy Award Nomination), "The Naked Man"( written/roduced by Ethan Coen), and "Bruiser", directed by cult horror director George Romero.

-One of Panova's big passions is the world of ballet and dance.
-Having worked with some of the greatest dancers and ballerinas of our time, and designing numerous ballet productions, she also spent many hundreds of hours drawing, painting and "chronicling" the life of dancers on stage and off.
+One of Panova's big passions is the world of ballet.
+Having worked with some of the greatest dancers of our time, and designing numerous ballet productions, she also spent many hundreds of hours drawing, painting and "chronicling" the life of dancers on stage and off.
 This resulted in the impressive body of work that includes numerous portraits, drawings, class sketches and studies of Rudolph Nureyev, Mikhail Baryshnikov and others.